tannerlegvold/PhysicsVectors/README.md

 * have the system recognize vectors, magnitudes, and unit vectors and use them correctly in accordance to standard notation (implemented)
 * ensure the system works with piecewise defined functions
 * produce a clean and intuitive format for transformations of vectors
-* implement the user creation of alternate frames of reference using arbitrary variables (under development) that can be specified as arbitrary transformations (though in the physical case these would only be translations and rotations) of frames already specified in the system
+* implement the user creation of alternate coordinate frames using arbitrary variables (under development) that can be specified as arbitrary transformations of frames already specified in the system
-* fix the formatter
+* fix the formatter (under development)

 Currently the 3d version is still being implemented at the level of version 4.
 Once version 5 is stable, then the 3d version will be upgraded to version 5 functionality.

 Naturally there are other features to be implemented (of varying degrees of importance and difficulty), but they are all more or less bells and whistles that are not neccessary to the base library:
 * implementation of time varying quantities, such as time varying vector fields
 * support for reference frames in the context of special relativity
+* support for non-inertial reference frames (essentially just time varying transformations)
 * separation of vector fields and vectors, allowing implementation of kinematic quantities and other physical effects
 * small editing of the built in functions: Grad, Div, and Curl to make working with them less verbose
 * small set of common electric and magnetic fields such as: point charge, infinite line of current, point electric dipole, point magnetic dipole.
 And maybe others.